Thank you for contacting Epilepsy WA.

 Epilepsy WA Office

-Epilepsy WA respectfully asks that you do not visit our offices without an appointment as we are unfunded and may not always be available without an appointment.
+Epilepsy WA respectfully asks that you do not visit our offices without an appointment as we may not always have team members available to see you.

 Information about epilepsy and how to reduce risk